Michael Alban, PhD

 - Alban, M. W. & Kelley, C. M. (2013, April 8).
 Embodiment meets metamemory: Weight as a cue for metacognitive judgments.
 Journal of Experimental Psychology: Learning, Memory, and Cognition.
 Advance online publication.
 DOI: 10.1037/a0032420.

-Dr. Alban teaches an honors section of introductory psychology, sections of cognitive psychology, Abnormal Psychology, a senior capstone on memory and metamemory, and a course on the psychology of decision making.
-He also serves as a research supervisor to a few research students.
+Dr. Alban teaches an honors section of Introduction to Psychology, sections of Cognitive Psychology, sections of Abnormal Psychology, a junior-level course on the psychology of decision making, a senior capstone on memory and metamemory, and a graduate course on cognitive processes.